Shruti-Nagawekar/BlinkTalkCapstone/5_WEEK_WORK_PLAN.md

 - IntroView, HomeView, ContentView implemented

 #### ❌ **Missing Critical Components:**
-- No networking layer (APIClient, Services)
-- No API models matching Python backend
+- No CalibrationView for profile selection
-- No calibration API integration
+- No integration between profiles and calibration settings
-- No frame streaming to backend
-- No translation polling system
-- No result display view

 ---